-\paragraph{Balancing Principal Components and Quantiles:} In PCA-QS, both the number of principal components (\( k \)) and the number of quantile bins (\( m \)) play a crucial role in determining sampling performance.
+In PCA-based Quantile Sampling (PCA-QS), both the number of principal components (\( k \)) and the number of quantile bins (\( m \)) play a crucial role in determining sampling performance.
 This section explores their theoretical relationship and offers practical guidance for their selection.